klaudiosinani/hyper-pokemon/readme.md

     colors: {
     //...
     },
-    pokemon: 'gengar', // Define your favorite pokemon theme
+    pokemon: 'gengar', // Choose your favorite pokemon theme
-    pokecursor: 'true', // Activate your theme's pokecursor
-    pokemonSyntax: 'dark', // Define the color of the terminal tabs
-    unibody: 'true', // Define the color of the Hyper window header
+    unibody: 'true', // Choose the color of the window header
     poketab: 'false', // Deactivate your theme's poketab
     //...
 }